vcfvct/brackets-file-format/README.md

 This extension adds re-indent and auto-formatting function to certain file types Adobe Brackets.

 You can re-indent all file types by using "Edit > Auto Indent" menu or "Ctrl+Shift+I" key.
+OR you can right click and select 'Auto Indent'.

 You can format `XML/HTML`, `CSS`, `JSon`, and `SQL` files by "Edit > Auto Format" menu or "Ctrl+Shift+F" key.